 The Know ALL website uses a third-party service provided by Google that dynamically translates web content.
-Translations are machine generated, so may not be an exact or complete translation, and Know ALL cannot guarantee the accuracy of translated content.
+Translations are machine generated, so they may not be exact or complete; Know ALL cannot guarantee the accuracy of translated content.
 Know ALL and its employees will not be liable for any direct, indirect, or consequential damages (even if foreseeable) resulting from use of the Google Translate feature.
 For further support with Google Translate, visit Google Translate Help.
+The interviews webpage also uses YouTube, where subtitles and translations are generated automatically by AI; please be advised to exercise caution when precise interpretation is required.
+For further support with YouTube, visit YouTube Help.

-Although acute lymphoblastic leukemia is a rare type of leukemia, it is the most common leukemia among children.1 It also affects adults, who comprise 4 out of every 10 cases of acute lymphoblastic leukemia.2 The risk of developing acute lymphoblastic leukemia is highest when under 5 years old or when over 50 years old.2
+Although acute lymphoblastic leukemia is a rare type of blood cancer, it is the most common form of leukemia in children.
+It also affects adults, who comprise 4 out of every 10 cases of acute lymphoblastic leukemia.
+The risk of developing acute lymphoblastic leukemia is highest in those under 5 years old or over 50 years old.
+Acute lymphoblastic leukemia usually develops quickly, over the course of days or weeks, and requires rapid treatment.

-Acute lymphoblastic leukemia usually develops quickly over the course of days or weeks and requires rapid treatment.
 To understand which cells are affected in acute lymphoblastic leukemia, it helps to look at blood composition.
+Blood is broadly made up of four components:

-The overproduction of white blood cells reduces the amount of red blood cells and platelets that are produced, and this causes many of the symptoms of acute lymphoblastic leukemia.
+This overproduction of white blood cells reduces the amount of red blood cells and platelets that are produced, and this causes many of the symptoms of acute lymphoblastic leukemia.

 References

 1. Cancer Research UK.
 What is acute lymphoblastic leukaemia (ALL)? https://www.cancerresearchuk.org/about-cancer/acute-lymphoblastic-leukaemia-all/about.
-Revised May 14, 2021.
-Accessed Feb 23, 2024.
+Updated May 8, 2024.
+Accessed Mar 18, 2026.

-2. American Cancer Society.
+3. American Cancer Society.
 Key statistics for acute lymphocytic leukemia (ALL). https://www.cancer.org/cancer/acute-lymphocytic-leukemia/about/key-statistics.html.
-Revised Jan 17, 2024.
-Accessed Feb 23, 2024.
+Updated Jan 13, 2026.
+Accessed Mar 18, 2026.

 In this section